CodeQuestic/OpenPrep/.github/CONTRIBUTING.md

 6. **Open a Pull Request**
    - Follow the [contribution guidelines](https://github.com/CodeQuestic/OpenPrep/blob/main/.github/CONTRIBUTING.md) to open a pull request for your changes.

-By following these steps, you will create a new page in Astro Starlight and contribute it to the CodeQuestic/OpenPrep repository.

 ### Editing an Existing Page in Astro Starlight